West Denton Warehouse-Wharf

 West Denton Warehouse-Wharf is a historic warehouse located at West Denton, Caroline County, Maryland.
 It is an early-20th century timber-framed warehouse structure situated along the west bank of the upper Choptank River.
 The earliest section was built about 1850, and is the 40 foot x 100 foot center portion.
 The north (40 foot x 20 foot) and south (40 foot x 40 foot) additions were built in the 1940s.
 It is a representative example of a type of structure which served various functions in connection with waterborne commerce, and is one of only two remaining riverfront warehouses in Maryland.

+The location is associated with the 1858 capture of Underground Railroad conductor Hugh Hazlett, who was transported on a steamboat from Denton to face trial in Cambridge.

 It was listed on the National Register of Historic Places in 2000.

+Restoration

+The Joppa wharf warehouse was restored and the wharf rebuilt.
+It became part of the National Park Service National Underground Railroad Network to Freedom.